speedruncomorg/api/version1/runs.md

 runs (the ones superseded by a better time by the same player(s) in the same ruleset) still count as runs and are available via API.

-If you need the **leaderboards** (non-obsolete, valid runs sorted by time), this is not the droid you're looking for.
-Until we've had time to properly migrate the leaderboards to this API, use the legacy API available at http://www.speedrun.com/api_records.php.

 ### Structure

 Represented as JSON, a single run looks like this: